bocadilloproject/bocadillo/docs/faq.md

 ### Why pass the request and response around everywhere?

-At the fundamental level, an HTTP server application takes an HTTP request as input and _return_ and HTTP response.
+At the fundamental level, an HTTP server application takes an HTTP request as input and _returns_ an HTTP response.
 Many frameworks have implemented this style with great success.

 In Bocadillo however, you may have noticed that [HTTP views][http-views] don't _return_ a `Response`.